albertoRamon/Kylin/KylinWithDocker/README.md

 This is the most simple cube ready to build after installation, with out configuration [How to build the cube](http://kylin.apache.org/docs15/tutorial/kylin_sample.html)

-In this AWS machine with default conifg only taked 6.15 min
+In this AWS machine with default config only take 6.15 min
 <p align="center">
   <img src=./Images/29.png />
 </p>